 Students must take EDSE 370 which is normally offered in the Fall Term only.

 EDSE 370 is not open to students whose major is a Second Language.
-These students must register in EDSE 305, which is normally offered in both the Fall and Winter Terms, or they can register for another EDSE (Minor) provided they meet the course prerequisites.
+These students must either choose to register for another EDSE (Minor) provided they meet the course prerequisites, OR register in an additional Education Elective.